 - Ensure the performance of the marriage is measured based on the optimal outcome for both partners, not just one.
 We have so many incentive schemes based purely on reward.
 Yes, sales volumes and goodness knows what.
 We see that in financial services a lot, and that ends in tears.

 - Ensure that those that make decisions that affect the partnership are incentivised for both risk and reward performance.
-So, the incentive scheme is there to make sure the balance between the partners are managed appropriately.
+So, the incentive scheme is there to make sure the balance between the partners is managed appropriately.

 Let's go to two of those.
 Let's understand then the reward part really well.
 For that, we need a really good strategic plan, which is, where do we want to be in three years' time, and the right business plan of how are we going to get there?
 I'm still amazed at the number of times we go out to clients and we start doing risk work with them.
 I always asked for a series of information from the customer or the client.
 The top of the list is the strategic plan and business plans.

 So many times I get a call back saying, we want to know why you want the strategic plan.
 Here is an organisation that doesn't in any way link risk with reward.
 Or secondly, they say, "Well, I actually our strategic plan and business plan isn't very good.
 We don't have very measurable targets.
 So, we often back-fill."
 You can't do any decent risk management unless you have a very strong strategic and business plan with measurable KPI targets.

 Second part then is risk appetite.

 What is the maximum amount of risk that we are allowed to take?
 This puts a size around the risk partner.
 We think about what risk appetite is, the maximum amount of risk that we are willing to take in pursuit of our objectives.
 So, how big, and I don't mean physical, how big can the risk partner be?
 Because that is going to determine the maximum size of the reward partner, because they are linked.